Did you know that olive harvesting period will influence organoleptic characteristics, shelf life, polyphenol levels and colour of olive oil?

-If olives are harvested early (October through mid-November), they generally yield less oil, compared to late harvest.
-Olive harvesting time will influence organoleptic characteristics, shelf life, and colour of olive oil.
+If olives are harvested early (October through mid-November), they generally yield less olive oil than late harvest.

 Early harvest olive oils